SFSU-CSC-667/term-project-team-1/README.md

     }

 • If everything was correct, you should see your new user listed in the leader board table on http://localhost:3000

+• Remember to install socket.io and remember to change the username and password of the global file to yours.